Nuxhi/mp3dl-KozoD/README.md

            🎉 First launch :
-           For compatibility issues, run the install.cmd file to install all the add-ons and / or update them For recurring launches, Launch the KozoD.py file
+           For compatibility issues, run the install.cmd file to install all the add-ons and / or update them For recurring launches, Launch the KozoD.py file ⚠️ Please note, if your documents are automatically saved in your OneDrive, KozoD may not work
+           - To verify :
+           ✔️ C:\Users\YourUserName\Documents\ ✔️
+           ❌ C:\Users\YourUserName\OneDrive\Documents\ ❌